SKU: article0032

 BALSAMIC VINEGAR* and AGRO DI MOSTO*

-Besides being unbelievably yummy, did you know that Balsamic is a good source of Resveratrol?
+Besides being unbelievably yummy, did you know that Balsamic Vinegar is a good source of Resveratrol?
 It stands to reason.
 Resveratrol is the polyphenol found in red wine.
 Since Balsamic is made from red wine grapes, and since balsamic is highly concentrated, it also stands to reason that about 1 tablespoon of 12-year balsamic has about the same amount of Resveratrol as a six ounce glass of red wine, but without the alcohol.
 I guess one could argue about whether the lack of alcohol is a good thing or a bad thing… But, honestly, I don’t use Balsamic or Agro di Mosto (Balsamic’s adolescent cousin) for its health benefits – I use it for its flavor.
 Rich, sweet, caramel-ly – it’s a flavor that is hard to match and hard to beat.
 Drizzle it over roasted veggies, atop a grilled steak, in a Balsamic Vinaigrette, or poured over freshly chunked Parmigiano-Reggiano cheese.
 Bon Appetito!

 GRAVENSTEIN APPLE CIDER VINEGAR*